 A LOUP sORF encoded peptide (SEP) functions as a negative regulator of NFkB

-To determine LOUPs mechanism of action in regulating inflammatory genes we first determined its localization in macrophages following fractionation and qPCR.
+To determine LOUPs mechanism of action in regulating inflammatory genes, we first determined its localization in macrophages following fractionation and qPCR.
 LOUP RNA was detected in both the nucleus and the cytoplasm (Fig. 4A).
 Nuclear localization is consistent with its roles in regulating transcription of SPI1 and we reasoned that its dominant expression in the cytoplasm could explain the effects seen more broadly on gene targets of NFkB through the production of SEPs.
 It’s been found that some cytoplasmic lncRNAs harbor short open reading frames capable of producing peptides less than 100 amino acids in length, and that these peptides can carry out important functions (30).
 To investigate the coding potential of LOUP we first examined existing Ribo-seq datasets from THP1s and primary macrophages (Fig. 4B).
 Based on ribosome footprints we established that LOUP harbors three sORFs with potential for translation.

 Of the two LOUP transcript models established in our previous work (31), only the longer transcript, LOUP-Tx1, contains all three ORFs, while the shorter transcript, LOUP-Tx2, is limited to ORF3 (Fig. 4C).
-We note that despite ORF1 initiating at the 5’-most ATG, the putative 5’UTR in this case is only 14 nts and recent evidence suggests that such short UTRs can favor translation initiation from downstream start codons (32).
+We note that despite ORF1 initiating at the 5’-most ATG, the putative 5’UTR in this case is only 14 nucleotides and recent evidence suggests that such short UTRs can favor translation initiation from downstream start codons (32).
 Taken together, the evidence of translation from all three ORFs is consistent with different TSS usage and low initiation stringency from a short 5’UTR.

 We next looked at conservation of the sORFs and found that ORF1 and ORF2 are highly conserved in primates (Fig. 4D) while ORF3 is not.
 To test the translational potential of these three sORFs, each was cloned in frame with GFP to create a translational fusion and introduced into THP1-NFkB-CRISPRi cells.
 Measurable GFP expression was driven by all three sORFs (Fig 4E).
 Next, sgRNAs were designed to target the sORF regions in THP1s with active CRISPR-Cas9 (Fig. 4C).
 To determine if disruption of any sORFs resulted in an increase of inflammatory cytokines at baseline in accordance with the CRISPRi results, we measured transcript levels of IKBKE and NFKBIZ (Fig. 4F-G).
 These two transcripts were most significantly upregulated at baseline in the LOUP CRISPRi knockouts (Fig. 3C).
 Interestingly both genes were significantly upregulated by the sgRNA targeting ORF1 and ORF2, but not the sgRNA uniquely targeting ORF2 (Fig. 4D).
 Together this data confirms that LOUP is a bimodal locus capable of regulating its neighboring gene through an enhancer mechanism as well as encoding an SEP that functions to negatively regulate NFkB genes in monocytes.